Lxt115/Meeting-Summary-Bot/README.md

 # Meeting-Helper-Bot|会议助手
-> Building LLM applications using BigDL-LLM： A Meeting Summary & Rag-based Chat Bot Powered by BigDL, Llama, Whisper, Helsinki and LangChain
+> Building LLM applications using BigDL-LLM： A Meeting Summary & Rag-based Chat Bot Powered by BigDL, Llama, Whisper and LangChain

 ## Pipeline